MBG-Minecraft/Rechannel/README.md

 ### Commands
 `/record <channel> [<segmentedSeconds>] [<volume>]`
 - Starts recording activity in a voice channel.
 >- segmentedSeconds is how often to dump the audio track segements to file.
-Default is every 2 minutes.
+Default is every 15 minutes.
 >- volume is a value between 0.0 and 1.0 for how loud to record the audio at.
 Default is 1.0

 `/stoprecording`
 - Stops recording in any voice channel from the guild where the command was ran.

+`/follow <user> [<segmentedSeconds>] [<volume>]`
+- Follows a user around in their voice channel and records their audio.
+- _Everytime they swap channels, the bot has to flush the buffer to file._
+>- segmentedSeconds is how often to dump the audio track segements to file.
+Default is every 15 minutes.
+>- volume is a value between 0.0 and 1.0 for how loud to record the audio at.
+Default is 1.0
 <br><br>

 Recorded .mp3 files are located at `/recordings/$user/$date/`